Biblical Theology

 Listen to this article

 Leviticus 9:20 is part of the account of Aaron and his sons consecrating themselves as priests and offering sacrifices to the Lord.
-This specific verse describes a portion of the ritual performed by Aaron, the high priest, after the initial sacrifices were made.
+The verse describes a portion of the ritual performed by Aaron, the high priest, after the initial sacrifices were made.

-In the preceding verses, we learn that Aaron had made sin offerings, burnt offerings, and peace offerings on behalf of the people of Israel.
-These offerings were meant to atone for their sins and establish a covenant relationship between God and His people.
+In the preceding verses Aaron had offered sin offerings, burnt offerings, and peace offerings on behalf of the people of Israel.
+Those offerings were intended to atone for the nation’s sins and to establish a covenant relationship between God and His people.

-After making the offerings, Aaron took the fat from the sacrifices and placed it on the breasts of the animals.
-The fat was considered a significant and valuable part of the sacrifice.
-It symbolised the choicest and best portion of the offering, dedicated to God.
-By placing the fat on the breasts, Aaron presented it as an offering before God.
+After making those sacrifices Aaron took the fat from the animals and placed it on the breasts.
+The fat was regarded as the choicest and most valuable part of the sacrifice, symbolising the best that could be offered to God.
+By setting the fat on the breasts Aaron presented it as a special offering before the Lord.

 Share this: